peterdevpl/peterdevpl.github.io/_posts/2018-10-19-when-your-sql-database-is-missing-foreign-keys.markdown

 layout: post
 title:  "When your SQL database is missing foreign keys"
 date:   2018-10-19 17:00:00 +0100
+description: A guide to introducing foreign key constraints in an existing SQL database.
+You will learn how to fix erroneous data which does not apply to the constraints.
 permalink: /2018/10/19/when-your-sql-database-is-missing-foreign-keys/
 tags:
   - database